How to Ask for Time Off for a Funeral (10 Templates)

 Surprisingly enough, no federal laws in the United States protect employees who need time off for bereavement leave.
 The Fair Labor Standards Act (FLSA) does not require payment for time not worked.
 This includes time off to attend a funeral.

-However, 88% of businesses offer paid bereavement leave, according to a 2018 report on employee benefits from the Society for Human Resources Management (SHRM).
+Elsewhere, employers dictate bereavement leave policies themselves.
+However, 91% of businesses offer paid bereavement leave, according to a 2023 report on employee benefits from the Society for Human Resources Management (SHRM).
 But most employers require employees to be regular full-time employees with a minimum period of continuous employment to qualify for funeral leave.

-Asking For Time Off For A Funeral (Step by Step)
+Asking for Time Off for a Funeral (Step by Step)

 Dealing with the loss of a loved one is one of the most demanding challenges we face.
 Adding on work obligations and responsibilities makes it even harder.
 If you’re ready to ask for bereavement leave, here are a few tips to make the process as easy as possible.